Imagine the impact a reduction in blending time would have on your production process. It’s probably not anything you’ve considered.

 The Managing Director stipulated that they needed a flexible system that bought low levels of inventory/WIP and dust containment to ensure a clean, safe facility.
 Due to the need for validation of their HALAL instant food and beverage products, the factory also had to be designed with cross-contamination risks in mind.

 Engineering Support Provided for Wetra Food Industries

-As the organisation didn’t have an in-house engineering team, Matcon carried out an initial engineering study to discover how their system was currently working and where improvements could be made.
+As the organization didn’t have an in-house engineering team, Matcon carried out an initial engineering study to discover how their system was currently working and where improvements could be made.

 With a strong growth trajectory, future expansion plans were considered alongside the initial requirements of the project.
 Additional areas were included in the plans to incorporate another filling and blending area with three+ packing line stations that could be installed in the future.

-Matcon use the latest design software when planning the factory layouts for their customers.
+Matcon uses the latest design software when planning factory layouts for their customers.
 This approach gave the ‘Wetra’ team a visual example of exactly how the new facility could be arranged.

 Phase One – Decoupling Production

 The first phase of the facility installation comprised of: